aliyun/php-kms-sdk/README.md

 ```
 composer require alibabacloud/kms
 ```
-Please see the
+> Some users may not be able to install due to network problems, you can try to switch the Composer mirror.

-[Installation](docs/1-Installation-EN.md) for more detailed information about installing through Composer and other means.
+Please see the [Installation](docs/1-Installation-EN.md) for more detailed information about installing through Composer and other means.

 ## Setting up the client